bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:05:22

-So there's two public keys in there.
+There's two public keys in there.
-So these are basically your public keys at this point.
+These are basically your public keys at this point.
 When you're making this transaction, you're announcing to the world, these are my two public keys.
 One public key is your identity public key or...
-So, well, one of them is for communication anyways.
+One of them is for communication anyways.
 I forget, there's a term for it, which I'm, which is slipping my mind right now, but one of them is for communication.
-So if you want to send me some kind of message, you use this public key, which I think is the first of the two, like it's just an order.
+If you want to send me some kind of message, you use this public key, which I think is the first of the two - it's just an order.
-The first one is for communication.
-And then the second one is for value.
+The first one is for communication, and then the second one is for value.
-One of the reasons there's two, or I think the main reason there's two is that one is even more important than the other.
+I think the main reason there's two is that one is even more important than the other.
-Like if you lose your communication key, that's a problem, but at least you're not losing money.
+If you lose your communication key, that's a problem, but at least you're not losing money.
-Well, if you lose the value key, you're actually losing money.
+If you lose the value key, you're actually losing money.
-So what you can do is you can put the value key in cold storage in a safe, somewhere secure while you can still talk with people, communicate with people.
+What you can do is you can put the value key in cold storage in a safe, somewhere secure while you can still talk with people, communicate with people.
-So that way even if your computer is compromised and only your communication is compromised you still keep your funds.
+That way even if your computer is compromised and only your communication is compromised you still keep your funds.
-So that's why there's two basically.
+That's why there's two basically.

 Sjors: 00:06:35